Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Measurement campaign

 \subsection{Measurement Scenarios}

 The D-D channel measurements were conducted in a street canyon with a width of 20--25~m on the Niigata University campus.
 High-rise buildings (height $> 40$~m) line both sides of the street canyon, as illustrated in Fig.~\ref{fig:topview}.
 In addition, there are large glass windows on the side walls.
-During the measurement, the Rx was placed in 30 distinct positions ({\tt Rx1}--{\tt Rx30}) at a height of $1.2$~m from the ground, emulating a mobile terminal.
-The Tx was fixed at a height of $3$~m above the ground and sequentially positioned at two locations at one end of the street canyon.
+During the measurement, the Rx was placed in 30 distinct positions ({\tt Rx1}--{\tt Rx30}) at a height of $1.2$~m from the ground, emulating a user equipment (UE).
+The Tx was fixed at a height of $3$~m above the ground to emulate a base station (BS) and sequentially positioned at two locations at one end of the street canyon.
 One location provided a LoS scenario, with {\tt Tx1} corresponding to receiver positions {\tt Rx1}--{\tt Rx23} (distance ranging from 10--80~m).
 The other location was positioned behind the corner of a building, blocking the LoS path to the receiver and creating an NLoS scenario, with {\tt Tx2} corresponding to receiver positions {\tt Rx24}--{\tt Rx30} (distance ranging from 10--40~m).

 Directional scanning measurement was conducted, and the setup is shown in Fig.~\ref{fig:AngleScanning}.
 On both sides, $26$ dBi gain directional horn antennas with the narrow HPBWs of $\theta_\BW=$\Ang{8} and $\phi_\BW=$\Ang{9} were employed for both bands.
 The full azimuth (Az) sweep was conducted at both Rx and Tx, whereas the Rx and Tx antenna elevation (El) angles were fixed at \Ang{85} and \Ang{95}, respectively (\Ang{5} tilted).
+Owing to the simple geometry of the environment, no elevation sweep was conducted \cite{Shakya_ICC,Kim_Access300GHz}; thus, the measurements focused on propagation characteristics in the local horizontal plane.
 As a result, $40$ angular samples in the azimuth at both Tx and Rx were obtained (1,600 combinations).
 The antenna gains and radiation pattern effects were removed from the measured data in the post-processing.